spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 ## Inject environment variables

-If you need to pass some information from your local environment to the notebook kernel in a dynamic way, you can use environment variables.
+If you need to transfer information from your local environment to the notebook kernel in a dynamic way, you can use environment variables.

 The environment variables are only injected into the notebook kernel if they are prefixed with KERNEL_VAR_.
 In the kernel, the environment variables are stripped of their prefix, for instance, if you run the following command and open a notebook: